castai/terraform-provider-castai/docs/resources/commitment.md

 ### Optional

 - `allowed_usage` (Number) Allowed usage of the commitment (0.0-1.0).
 1.0 means 100%.
 Defaults to 1.0.
 - `auto_assignment` (Boolean) Auto-assign the commitment to all matching clusters in the commitment's region.
+If not set, the server's auto-assignment logic determines the value at creation time.
+Set to false to explicitly disable auto-assignment.
+Not supported for CAPACITY_BLOCK or targeted ON_DEMAND_CAPACITY_RESERVATION commitments.
 - `autoscaling_status` (String) Controls whether the autoscaler can use this commitment.
 One of: ACTIVE, INACTIVE.
 Defaults to INACTIVE (matches the API default); set to ACTIVE for the autoscaler to use the commitment.
 - `aws_capacity_block_details` (Attributes) AWS Capacity Block details.
 Required when type is CAPACITY_BLOCK. (see [below for nested schema](#nestedatt--aws_capacity_block_details))
 - `aws_odcr_details` (Attributes) AWS On-Demand Capacity Reservation details.
 Required when type is ON_DEMAND_CAPACITY_RESERVATION on AWS. (see [below for nested schema](#nestedatt--aws_odcr_details))